brannn/homelab-foundations/examples/applications/monitoring-app/README.md

 ## Overview

-This example demonstrates deploying an application with comprehensive monitoring integration, including Prometheus metrics, custom dashboards, alerting rules, and horizontal pod autoscaling.
+This example shows deployment of an application with monitoring integration, including Prometheus metrics, custom dashboards, alerting rules, and horizontal pod autoscaling.

 ## Components